E. O. Wilson: Ecology

 Wilson said that, if he could start his life over he would work in microbial ecology, when discussing the reinvigoration of his original fields of study since the 1960s.
 He studied the mass extinctions of the 20th century and their relationship to modern society, and identifying mass extinction as the greatest threat to Earth's future.
 In 1998 argued for an ecological approach at the Capitol:

 From the late 1970s Wilson was actively involved in the global conservation of biodiversity, contributing and promoting research.
 In 1984 he published Biophilia, a work that explored the evolutionary and psychological basis of humanity's attraction to the natural environment.
 This work introduced the word biophilia which influenced the shaping of modern conservation ethics.
 In 1988 Wilson edited the BioDiversity volume, based on the proceedings of the first US national conference on the subject, which also introduced the term biodiversity into the language.
 This work was very influential in creating the modern field of biodiversity studies.
 In 2011, Wilson led scientific expeditions to the Gorongosa National Park in Mozambique and the archipelagos of Vanuatu and New Caledonia in the southwest Pacific.
 Wilson was part of the international conservation movement, as a consultant to Columbia University's Earth Institute, as a director of the American Museum of Natural History, Conservation International, The Nature Conservancy and the World Wildlife Fund.

-Understanding the scale of the extinction crisis led him to advocate for forest protection, including the "Act to Save America's Forests", first introduced in 1998, until 2008, but never passed.
-The Forests Now Declaration calls for new markets-based mechanisms to protect tropical forests.
+Understanding the scale of the extinction crisis led him to advocate for forest protection, including the "Act to Save America's Forests", first introduced in 1998 and reintroduced in 2008, but never passed.
+The Forests Now Declaration called for new markets-based mechanisms to protect tropical forests.
 Wilson once said destroying a rainforest for economic gain was like burning a Renaissance painting to cook a meal.
 In 2014, Wilson called for setting aside 50% of Earth's surface for other species to thrive in as the only possible strategy to solve the extinction crisis.
 The idea became the basis for his book Half-Earth (2016) and for the Half-Earth Project of the E.O.
 Wilson Biodiversity Foundation.
-Wilson's influence regarding ecology through popular science was covered by Alan G. Gross in The Scientific Sublime (2018).
+Wilson's influence regarding ecology through popular science was discussed by Alan G. Gross in The Scientific Sublime (2018).

 Wilson was instrumental in launching the Encyclopedia of Life (EOL) initiative with the goal of creating a global database to include information on the 1.9 million species recognized by science.
 Currently, it includes information on practically all known species.
-This open and searchable digital repository for organism traits, measurements, interactions and other data has more than 300 international partners and countless scientists to provide global user access to knowledge of life on Earth.
+This open and searchable digital repository for organism traits, measurements, interactions and other data has more than 300 international partners and countless scientists providing global users' access to knowledge of life on Earth.
 For his part, Wilson discovered and described more than 400 species of ants.